Shared core functionality

 JS libraries and Vue components

-The following libraries and components are available globally, in all module code:
+The following libraries and components are available for import, in all module code, without need for bundling, e.g.:

 • vue - the Vue.js object